About The Lobotomist

 As gripping as a medical thriller, The Lobotomist examines the motivations of a man whose personality combined brilliance with arrogance, compassion with egotism, and determination with stubbornness.
 The result is an unforgettable portrait of a physician who permanently shaped the lives of his patients, as well as the course of medical history.

 In 2008, the PBS series American Experience broadcast a documentary based on the book.
-The Lobotomist recently began production as a TV pilot for HBO.
+The Lobotomist was recently optioned for screen adaptation by Mythology Entertainment.

 Watch the broadcast trailer for The Lobotomist, a PBS American Experience documentary based on Jack El-Hai's book.

 The Lobotomist has received a great deal of media attention, including reviews and articles in The New York Times, The New York Review of Books, The Los Angeles Times Book Review, Discover Magazine, Scientific American Mind, and the Philadelphia Inquirer, among many others.
 Here’s a sampling of the praise:

 “Jack El-Hai has written an absorbing, unsettling and cautionary story of the man who sold the lowly ice pick as the surgical solution to the mental illness of tens of thousands of people….
 The author, a respected science journalist, started his research assuming that Freeman was akin to Josef Mengele.
 He ends this book with a nuanced, haunted view of his subject… With The Lobotomist, El-Hai gives his readers a first-class biography and, without saying so, a tutorial in the sober need for professional humility.”

 “In The Lobotomist, Jack El-Hai's lively biography, Freeman comes across as a classic American type, a do-gooder and a go-getter with a bit of the huckster thrown in.”